12 Industrials Stocks Moving In Friday's After-Market Session

 Gainers

-Performance Shipping (NASDAQ:PSHG) stock surged 39.52% to $0.82 during Friday's after-market session.
-Performance Shipping's trading volume hit 887.8K shares by close, accounting for 549.72% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $41.4 million.
+CBAK Energy Technology (NASDAQ:CBAT) shares rose 3.05% to $3.37 during Friday's after-market session.
+Trading volume for this security closed at 347.7K, accounting for 4.08% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $181.1 million.

-Ocean Power Technologies (NASDAQ:OPTT) stock surged 5.09% to $2.68.
-Today's trading volume for this security ended up closing at 954.1K shares, which is 11.97 percent of its average volume over the last 100 days.
-The company's market cap stands at $24.8 million.
+Ocean Power Technologies (NASDAQ:OPTT) stock increased by 1.73% to $2.34.
+Today's trading volume for this security ended up closing at 68.4K shares, which is 0.73 percent of its average volume over the last 100 days.
+The company's market cap stands at $21.6 million.

 Losers

-Hertz Global Holdings (NYSE:HTZ) stock decreased by 1.35% to $1.1.
-Hertz Global Holdings's trading volume hit 98.3K shares by close, accounting for 0.94% of its average volume over the last 100 days.
-The company's market cap stands at $156.5 million.
+Highway Holdings (NASDAQ:HIHO) stock decreased by 4.75% to $4.22.
+Highway Holdings's trading volume hit 24.6K shares by close, accounting for 6.91% of its average volume over the last 100 days.
+The company's market cap stands at $16.0 million.

-FuelCell Energy (NASDAQ:FCEL) shares fell 0.78% to $2.6.
-At the close, FuelCell Energy's trading volume reached 199.0K shares.
-This is 1.17% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $548.4 million.
+Louisiana-Pacific (NYSE:LPX) stock decreased by 1.39% to $30.71.
+This security traded at a volume of 89.3K shares come close, making up 6.78% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $3.4 billion.

 Posted-In: After-Hours Center Movers